Yanet Garcia Flaunts Pert Derrière In Colorful Leggings

-Yanet was sitting near the side of the beach for the picture.
-The geotag for the photo indicated that she was at Pebble Beach, California.
-She sat on a wooden fence overlooking the ocean.
-A small rock outcropping jutted into the water several feet in front of her.
-A few trees and moss-covered rocks dotted the landscape.
-It was an overcast day, with the water and sky displaying grey tones.
-The skies might have been gloomy, but did not appear to stop Yanet from enjoying the view.
+Yanet sat near the side of the beach for the picture.
+The geotag indicated that she was at Pebble Beach, California.
+She perched on a wooden fence overlooking the ocean.
+A small rock outcropping jutted into the water several feet in front of her and a few trees and moss-covered rocks dotted the landscape.
+It was an overcast day, with the water and sky displaying gray tones.
+The skies might have been gloomy, but that did not appear to stop Yanet from enjoying the view.

 The popular influencer’s leggings were black with bright, colorful details all over them.
 They appeared to have a ruched seam on the back, which accentuated her perky booty.
 They also had a high waist, which emphasized her slender midsection.
-Her top was black with long sleeves.
-The hem was a scoop cut with the back hanging lower than the sides.
-The bottom of the number cut off a few inches above her waist, flashing a bit of bare skin on her back.
+The black top featured long sleeves and a scoop-cut hem, with the back hanging lower than the sides.
+The bottom of the number cut off a few inches above her waist, flashing a bit of bare skin.

 Yanet faced the ocean with her back to the camera.
-She held one hand in her hair while her other hand rested on the fence.
-With an arched back, she put her derrière on display.
-The pose also emphasized her slim waistline.
+She held one hand to her hair while her other rested on the fence.
+With an arched pose, she put her derrière on display.
+The move also emphasized her slim waistline.
 She gazed to one side as the wind blew her hair, which she wore down.

 Within two hours of her sharing the post to her account, it racked up more than 130,000 likes and over 500 comments.